 Before joining the AJC in 2017, Tia spent her entire career working in Florida.
-While covering state government and politics for the Times-Union, Tia was based in Tallahassee but focused on Northeast Florida issues and lawmakers.
+While covering state government and politics for The Florida Times-Union, Tia was based in Tallahassee but focused on Northeast Florida issues and lawmakers.
 She also wrote a popular column in the Sunday “Reason” section that focused on analysis and insight on local, state and national politics.

 Tia is a native of Louisville, Ky.
 She earned a bachelor degree in journalism from Florida A&M University.
 However, she was identified as a strong writer at a very young age.
 (The photo above is of “All About Fish,” a non-fiction book she wrote in the 2nd grade that won the “Young Authors Award” out of all 2nd and 3rd graders at her school that year.)

-Tia is Chairwoman of the National Association of Black Journalists’ Political Journalism Task Force.
+Tia currently serves as Chairwoman of the National Association of Black Journalists’ Political Task Force.
 She is also a member of the Regional Reporters Association.
 Previously she served on the board of the Florida Capitol Press Corps, the association of journalists who cover government and politics in Tallahassee.
-She had two stints as its president, and you could catch her singing and dancing on stage each year at the annual Press Skits scholarship fundraiser.
+She completed two stints as its president, and you could catch her singing and dancing on stage each year at the annual Press Skits scholarship fundraiser.